 MCVET will arrange for seed to be treated and packaged.
-For 2016, all seed will be treated and packaged by (to be determined by tender).
+For 2021, all seed will be treated and packaged by (to be determined by tender).
 Each seed package will provide sufficient seed for the plot size and configuration used by each contractor.
-The seed will be shipped to the contractor the week of April 22nd.
+The seed will be shipped to the contractor the week of April 19th 2021.

 Remnant seed will be kept in inventory in the event of a seeding mishap.
-Call Roger Burak regarding any need for extra seed.